Here’s how you can find out who unfollowed you on Instagram in 2021

 The primary rule here is ‘Give as much as you get’.
 To ensure users engage with you online, you can’t afford to be greedy.
 It’s basically a ‘you follow me’ ‘i follow you’ kind of relationship.

 Humans are creatures of habit.
-This means that we inherently get used and follow a certain routine in our daily lives.
+This means that we inherently get used to and follow a certain routine in our daily lives.

 When it comes to Instagram content, consistency is key.